 This measure applies to door heater controls installed on commercial coolers or freezers.
 There are two main categories of commercially available control strategies that achieve "on-off" control of door heaters based on either (1) the relative humidity of the air in the store or (2) the "conductivity" of the door (which drops when condensation appears).
 In the first strategy, the system activates door heaters when the relative humidity in a store rises above a specific setpoint, and turns them off when the relative humidity falls below that setpoint.
-In the second strategy, the sensor activates the door heaters when the door conductivity falls below a certain setpoint, and turns them off when the conductivity rises above that setpoint.
-Savings result from a reduction in electric energy use due to heaters not running continuously and from reduced cooling loads when heaters are off.
+In the second strategy, the sensor activates the door heaters when the door conductivity falls below a certain setpoint, and turns them off when the conductivity falls below a certain setpoint, and turns them off when the conductivity falls below a certain setpoint, and turns them off when the conductivity falls below a certain setpoint, and turns them off when the active form a reduction in electric energy use due to heaters not running continuously and from reduced cooling loads when heaters are off.
 The assumptions included within this measure assume that door heater controls which are properly designed and commissioned will achieve approximately equivalent savings, regardless of control strategy.